Can you sleep too much?

 5. Conclusion

-Regular excess sleep, like persistent lack of sleep, has numerous negative consequences for our health and performance.
+• Regular excess sleep, as well as persistent lack of sleep, has numerous negative consequences on our health and performance.

-Sleeping too long reduces the quality of sleep and can lead to tiredness, sluggishness or headaches during the day.
+• Sleeping for too long reduces the quality of sleep and can lead to tiredness, sluggishness or headaches during the day.

-Too much sleep is detrimental to both physical and mental health.
+• Too much sleep is harmful to both physical and mental health.
 Among other things, the likelihood of developing heart disease, diabetes, Parkinson's disease and depression increases.

-Important memory processes can be disturbed by a permanently high amount of sleep and promote increasing forgetfulness or reduced memory.
+• Important memory processes can be disrupted by a persistently high amount of sleep and promote increasing forgetfulness or reduced ability to remember.